c0repwn3r/chris-s-catekeeper/guide.md

 `.player <player> skips` lets you add to or remove from a player's **Avalible Skips** count, with the `add` or `remove` subcommands respectivley.
 The number you put after it is the amount that will be added/removed from the count.

 #### Reset
+Syntax: `.reset <player`

+Completley deletes all of a player's data.
+Requires confirmation.
+More than 3 resets an hour will alert Chris and the developer as well as ban you from the bot for 6 hours.
+Bot usage bans can only be removed by the developer.